 SystmOne is a computer system that GPs and other people looking after patients can use to record medical information and other relevant information discussed at your time of contact.
-Not everyone uses this particular system, but East Brdigford medical Centre and Community Health services in area use this system to record patient notes.
+Not everyone uses this particular system, but East Brdigford Medical Centre and Community Health services in the area use this system to record patient notes.

 Your medical record contains notes taken during every consultation you have had with a doctor or nurse at your practice or community service.
 Your record is also likely to include copies of any letters you have written and notes relating to any phone calls made with the service that you have been in contact with.
 Your record will also contain copies of letters from other hospitals and departments, including mental health assessments if you have ever had one.

 The time period covered by your electronic medical record can vary from one GP practice to another, but detailed information extending right the way back into your childhood may be included.

 All of this information is sometimes known as “your Detailed Care Record.”